MorganBat/MorganBatterham_T3A2-A/README.md

 - As a user, I want an email reminder if I miss a workout

-- As a user, I want
+- As a user, I want to be able to add a new workout

 ## Wireframes